Urkaz/urkaz.github.io/assets/data/games/unpublished-game-1.md

 ### Multiplayer Switch controllers

-In a similar but more simple way, I did some changes to the engine code handling the Nintendo Switch controllers to improve how and when the Controller Applet was displayed.
+Similarly, though less complex, I made modifications to the engine's code handling of Nintendo Switch controllers to improve how and when the Controller Applet was displayed.

 ### Steam Deck

-This was the first project that we ported to Steam Deck.
-It required further CPU and GPU optimization due to the lower specs compared to the other consoles.
+This was the first project we ported to Steam Deck, which demanded additional CPU and GPU optimizations due to its lower specs compared to other platforms.

-To fully support Steam Deck, I implemented a few methods to detect the Steam Deck system language (something that Unreal doesn't do in 4.27) and to allow checking if the game was running on it or in a regular computer.
+To properly support the Steam Deck, I implemented a method to determine whether the game was running on Steam Deck versus a regular PC, and a methord to detect the system language (something Unreal Engine 4.27 doesn't handle).

-Another problem that I had to fix in Steam Deck was a constat stuttering caused by the just-in-time shader compilation.
-To get rid of that stuttering I generated the PSO (Pipeline State Object) cache, which hold information about shaders and the state of the graphics pipeline to avoid shader compilation in runtime and prevent the stuttering.
+One major issue I addressed was frequent stuttering due to just-in-time shader compilation.
+To resolve this, I generated a Pipeline State Object (PSO) cache, which stores information about shaders and rendering states, to prevent runtime shader compilation and eliminate stuttering.

 ### Queued Save data

-The game saved the progress very frequently, so to avoid having problems with certification (I'm looking at you, Nintendo Switch) I refactored how the game saved the data, queueing the different operations and only processing one save operation at a time, and setting a time interval between operations.
+The game saved progress frequently, and to avoid certification issues (especially on Nintendo Switch), I redesigned the save system, queueing the operations and only processing one save operation at a time, with a delay between operations.

-I had to made changes to the Nintendo Switch code to allow receiving events when the application closed, so we could store all remaining operations in the queue before the game closed.
-This change was not required in other consoles as they were already handling this event by default.
+Additionally, I had to modify the Nintendo Switch-specific code to handle application exit events properly.
+This allowed us to ensure any remaining queued save operations were written before the game closed.
+This change was not required in other platforms as they already handled this event natively.